andriktr/kiss/README.md

 Add option to scan all namespaces | :white_check_mark:
 Add option select namespace by label | :white_check_mark:
 Add option to select multiple namespaces | :white_check_mark:

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not affiliated with or endorsed by the Kubernetes project or the Cloud Native Computing Foundation (CNCF).
+The KISS application is an independent tool developed for educational and research purposes.
+Use it at your own risk.